 What is the best island to visit in the Azores?

-The 9 islands of Azores have an incredible range of stunning landscapes, so I highly recommend you visit at least 2-3 of them to have a good grasp of life in the islands.
+9 islands of Azores have an incredible range of stunning landscapes with a wide array of outdoor activities and things to do, so I highly recommend you visit at least 2-3 of them to have a good grasp of life in the islands.

 That said, if your time is limited and/or don’t want to spend too much time in logistics, pick São Miguel island.
 Apart from being the easiest to fly to, it offers the largest amount of things to do and see.

 Pre-filtered list of hotels with top reviews and location with parking and free WiFi included.